 - These bonds usually have long maturity periods, ranging between 20 to 30 years.

-- T-bond holders receive semi-annual interest payments until maturity when the T-bonds’ initial investment amount (face value) is repaid to the investor.
+- T-bond holders receive semi-annual interest payments until maturity, when the T-bonds’ initial investment amount (face value) is repaid to the investor.

-How Do Treasury Bonds (T-Bonds) Work?
+How Do Treasury Bonds Work?

 - The US Treasury organizes auctions to facilitate the sale of treasury bonds.
 At these auctions, the prices and interest rates of individual bonds are determined.
 The price set at the auction can be lower, higher, or equal to the bond’s face value.

-- The two factors that influence the price of fixed-rate securities like T-bonds are the interest rate and the yield to maturityYield To MaturityYield to Maturity refers to the expected returns an investor anticipates after keeping the bond intact till the maturity date.
-In other words, a bond's expected returns after making all the payments on time throughout the life of a bond.
+- The two factors influencing the price of fixed-rate securities like T-bonds are the interest rate and the yield to maturityYield To MaturityThe yield to maturity refers to the expected returns an investor anticipates after keeping the bond intact till the maturity date.
+In other words, a bond's returns are scheduled after making all the payments on time throughout the life of a bond.
+Unlike current yield, which measures the present value of the bond, the yield to maturity measures the value of the bond at the end of the term of a bond.
 (YTM).
-The YTM of a T-bond is simply the total return that the owner can expect to get if the bond is held until maturity.
+The YTM of a T-bond is simply the total returnTotal ReturnThe term “Total Return” refers to the sum of the difference between the opening and closing value of all the assets over a particular period of time and the returns thereon.
+To put it simply, the changes in opening and closing values of assets plus the number of returns earned thereof is the Total Return of the entity over a period of time. that the owner can expect to get if the bond is held until maturity.

 - T-bonds are now issued only in electronic form.
 The last paper-format T-bonds reached maturity in 2016.